Why does God allow us to suffer? - Part 1

 by Gini Crawford, MSW

 A few weeks ago, I anxiously laid awake thinking, "How can I answer, 'Why God allows suffering?'
-How can I write this devotion when I am struggling right now concerning a dear cousin of mine who is very sick from cancer?”
-Yet in my struggling, God in His infinite wisdom and love knew this would be the best time for me to deal with this question in my life!
+How can I write this devotion when I am struggling right now concerning a dear cousin of mine who is very sick from cancer?"
+(I am sorry to say, my cousin died days after I started writing this.)
+Yet in my struggling, God in His infinite wisdom and love knew this would be the best time for me to deal with this question in my life.